one-chain-labs/ts-sdks/packages/typescript/README.md

 # Docs site

-For more complete docs, visit the [Sui TypeScript SDK docs](https://sdk.mystenlabs.com/)
+For more complete docs, visit the [One TypeScript SDK docs](https://sdk.mystenlabs.com/)

-# Sui TypeScript SDK
+# One TypeScript SDK

-This is the Sui TypeScript SDK built on the Sui
+This is the One TypeScript SDK built on the Sui
 [JSON RPC API](https://github.com/MystenLabs/sui/blob/main/docs/content/references/sui-api.mdx).
 It provides utility classes and functions for applications to sign transactions and interact with the Sui network.